Procurement - questions

 Opportunities will be advertised on Public Contracts Scotland and the Stirling Council website within the web page entitled Current Opportunities.
 They may also be advertised on other websites, newspapers such as the Stirling Observer or the Herald or in trade publications, depending on the requirement.

 In addition, all requirements in excess of EU Consolidated Public Procurement Directive thresholds are advertised in the Official Journal of the European Union (OJEU).
-For 2014 - 2015, the thresholds for OJEU contracts are:
+The thresholds for OJEU contracts are:

 6. Do companies have to complete a Pre-Qualification Questionnaire (PQQ) for every procurement opportunity they apply for?

 Procurement opportunities can be either Open or Restricted.

 - In an "Open" procedure, there is no pre-qualification process, and all applicants are invited to tender.